Huawei reveals fastest charging batteries

-Fast Charging batteries have been unveiled during an event in Japan, last week at the 56th Battery Symposium in Nagoya.
-Huawei showed its fast charging power-packs through videos at the Symposium.
-Two batteries, one of 600 mAh power and another of 3000 mAh power were demonstrated in the videos.
-The former one charged up to 68% in two minutes and the latter one can be charged up to 48% in five minutes.
-Upon said charging power, these batteries would offer 10 hours of calls on Huawei phones.
+Fast Charging batteries were unveiled during an event in Japan last week at the 56th Battery Symposium in Nagoya.
+Huawei showed its fast-charging power packs through videos at the Symposium.
+Two batteries, one of 600 mAh power and another of 3000 mAh power, were demonstrated in the videos.
+The former one charged up to 68% in two minutes, and the latter one can be charged up to 48% in five minutes.
+These batteries would offer 10 hours of calls on Huawei phones upon said charging power.

-It has not yet been announced by Huawei that when they would actually launch these super charging batteries, but yes, they do say that these lithium-ion batteries would charge ten times more speedily than the regular ones.
-They can reach up to 50% with merely 5 minutes plug in time.
+It has not yet been announced by Huawei when they would launch these supercharging batteries, but yes, they do say that these lithium-ion batteries would charge ten times more speedily than the regular ones.
+They can reach up to 50% with merely 5 minutes of plug-in time.

 These batteries have been built in Watt lab, which is a part of Huawei’s Central Research Institute in China.
 They do not cause any decrease in long-term battery life or energy density because of the increased charging rate.

-It has not yet been revealed by Huawei that how soon, these batteries will make their way in the market.
-But it has been pointed out by tech critics that it might be a while before these batteries are put to commercial use because of the bulky accessories, shown by Huawei in the videos, required to charge the removable battery.
-Still, no matter when it comes out, this definitely is a groundbreaking step by Huawei, which will completely revolutionize the future technology scenarios.
+It has not yet been revealed by Huawei how soon these batteries will make their way into the market.
+But it has been pointed out by tech critics that it might be a while before these batteries are put to commercial use because of the bulky accessories shown by Huawei in the videos required to charge the removable battery.
+Still, no matter when it comes out, this is a groundbreaking step by Huawei, which will completely revolutionize future technology scenarios.